Tools & calculators

 It’s important to understand that this is not a credit card, but a charge card.
 There is no opportunity to make a balance transfer to the card, or to make a minimum or part repayment of the account balance on the payment due date.
 There are no interest rates quoted, because paying interest is not an option.
 Because it’s a charge card you will be expected to pay the account balance in full every month.

-Even so, you can still get Up to 51 days on purchases each month, because you will not have to pay for the charges made until 20 days after the end of the billing cycle.
+Even so, you can still get up to 51 days credit each month, because you will not have to pay for the charges made until 20 days after the end of the billing cycle.
 If you arrange with your suppliers to accept prompt payment of their accounts by charge card at the beginning of your card’s billing cycle, you can leave the cash in the bank for seven weeks while keeping your creditors happy.

 Credit cards have a fixed credit limit, a restraint that may see you hitting your credit ceiling before the month is out.
 But charge cards have no fixed limit and as a result you can usually access more extensive financing of your business needs.
 It doesn’t mean your credit will be unlimited – Amex will have an amount on file that reflects both your spending history and your known financial resources – but it will certainly be more flexible and will grow with your business.